FrancescJR/FrancescJR/README.md

 > 📫 How to reach me, on  [linked In](https://www.linkedin.com/in/francesc-travesa-3a836130/) would be my preferred way.

 The repositories here are mainly from technical challenges.
 You can take them or leave them.
-I am more proud of the work done in Eniltrex.
+THE REAL PROJECT I AM MOVING THEM ALL TO ENILTREX [Eniltrex](https://github.com/eniltrexAdmin)